Embedding surfaces in 4-manifolds: Proofs of statements from Proofs of statements from Section 5

 \end{construction}

-\begin{proof} Suppose that $W_1$ pairs intersections of $h_a$ and $h_b$ while $W_2$ pairs intersections of $h_c$ and $h_d$, where repetition within $a,b,c,d$ is allowed.
+\begin{proof}[Proof of \cref{lem:transfer-move}] Suppose that $W_1$ pairs intersections of $h_a$ and $h_b$ while $W_2$ pairs intersections of $h_c$ and $h_d$, where repetition within $a,b,c,d$ is allowed.
 Perform a finger move between $h_a$ and $h_c$, creating two new double points paired by a corresponding framed, embedded Whitney disc $V$.
 Note that the interior of $V$ is disjoint from the image of $H$.
-The operation depicted in \cref{fig:transfer-move} gives a regular homotopy of $H$.
-We call the result $H'$.
-The procedure creates four new intersections within $H'$ compared with $H$, which are paired by Whitney discs~$U_1$ and~$U_2$.
-It transfers an intersection of $H$ with $W_1$, as well as an intersection of $H$ with $W_2$, on to $V$, so that $|\Int{V} \pitchfork H | =2$.
+The operation depicted in \cref{fig:transfer-move} gives a further regular homotopy, involving a finger move pushing $h_e$ through $h_a$, and a finger move pushing $h_f$ through $h_c$.
+We call the outcome of all three finger moves~$H'$.
+The procedure creates six new intersections within $H'$ compared with $H$.
+The four intersections created by the $h_e$ -- $h_a$ and $h_f$ -- $h_c$ finger moves are paired by Whitney discs~$U_1$ and~$U_2$.
+A preliminary version of these are shown in the middle panel of \cref{fig:transfer-move}; the final versions are those arising after the boundary push off operations indicated by the bottom panel.
+Overall, the move transfers an intersection of $H$ with $W_1$, as well as an intersection of $H$ with $W_2$, on to $V$, so that $|\Int{V} \pitchfork H' | =2$.
 By construction, each $U_i$ intersects $H'$ twice. \end{proof}

 Now we prove \cref{lem:tau}, whose statement we recall.